-- GLT by age group (as well as sex); - life expectancy with adequate levels of each of the three domains one at a time; - life expectancy with adequate levels of at least two of the three domains; and - life expectancy with "barely" or "fully" adequate levels based on lower or higher cut-points, as a sort of distributional or sensitivity analysis;
+- GLT by age group (as well as sex); - life expectancy with adequate levels of each of the three domains one at a time; - life expectancy with adequate levels of at least two of the three domains; and - life expectancy with "barely" or "fully" adequate levels based on lower or higher cut-points, as a sort of distributional or sensitivity analysis:

 Of course, such a longitudinal survey does not exist, nor is it likely.
-Fortunately, Statistics Canada's LifePaths model can be fairly easily adapted, and this is the basis for our final GLT estimates.
-QQQ (a bit more detail)
+Fortunately, Statistics Canada's LifePaths model could be fairly easily adapted, and this is the basis for our final GLT estimates.

-11 Recall that the actual analysis uses continuous time, not discrete years, for example, though explanations are simplified by talking in terms of years.
+&lt;sup>10 Recall that the actual analysis uses continuous time, not discrete years, for example, though discussion is simplified by talking in terms of years.